zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

     steps:
       ....
 ```
+As you can see in our example above, the looping construct removed our duplicated job logic and allowed us to more concisely define the desired logic and input sets.
 If more than a single value should be considered for each iteration, the system will also allow for an array of dictionaries as the input source.
 This allows for more complex and powerful iterators where there is more than a single dimension:
 ```yaml
 resources:
   - name: code